jflheureux/sitecore-demo-github-contextual-merge-strategy/README.md

 ### Branches

-It will select merge commit on `master`, `main`, and `develop`, and squash & merge on other branches.
+It will select merge commit on `master` and `main`, and squash & merge on other branches.

 ## Installation